Posted in: Parenting Concerns

 Topics: Autism Spectrum

 Children with autism have significant challenges with social interactions and communication and a very restricted repertoire of activities and interests.
-Issues with social reciprocity are very severe (it’s not just being shy or a bit detached) and include: 1) difficulties with nonverbal behaviors, such as very poor or nonexistent eye contact; 2) an inability to recognize others’ feelings (or even recognize the presence of another person); and 3) trouble establishing or maintaining friendships (to the point of being unaware of others’ needs or presence).
+Issues with social reciprocity are very severe (it’s not just being shy or a bit detached).
+They include: 1) difficulties with nonverbal behaviors, such as very poor or nonexistent eye contact; 2) an inability to recognize others’ feelings (or even recognize the presence of another person); 3) trouble establishing or maintaining friendships (to the point of being unaware of others’ needs or presence).

 Children with autism also have challenges with communication that can include delayed speech, unusual speech, or problems comprehending the speech of others.
 Stereotyped behaviors or repetitive behaviors are observed in children with autism and these behaviors can include rocking, a fascination with objects that spin, a fascination with a simple object such as a string, or an occupation with parts of objects (such as a button or a specific part of the body).

 In order to meet criteria for a diagnosis of autism, a child must have a significant delay or atypical functioning in one of these areas before the age of three years old: